merryt/merryt/README.md

 </div>

 ### Whos is Tyler Merry
 I am a 30 something from grew up in rural Ohio.
 5 years front end development, 3 years UX, 2 years visual design, and 2 years doing back end development (no particular order).
 I love learning new things, playing games and solving problems!
-I downshifted work recently and have been traveling while helping companies solve problems.
+I downshifted work in Oct 2021 and have been traveling while helping companies solve problems.
 My home base and place of residency is Denver Colorado.

 - 🚲 I'm currently biking across europe
 - 📖 Techbook I am going currently working on is Structure and Interpretation of Computer Programs